Become a Volunteer

 Adoption Center Opportunities

 Shelter Star: Shelter Stars help make our Adoption Centers sparkle.
-After completing on-site orientation, Shelter Stars help with laundry; wash and dry dishes and bowls; prepare Kong treats and other enrichment toys; sweep and mop; and help keep the shelter clean.
-Volunteers must complete six (6) hours of service before moving up to the specialist level.
+After completing a new volunteer shift, Shelter Stars help with animal socialization, laundry; washing and drying dishes and bowls; preparing Kong treats and other enrichment toys; sweeping and mopping; and help keep the shelter clean.
+Shelter Stars are our utility volunteers and help with a little bit of everything!

 Behavior, Training and Socialization (BTS)*: Volunteers who commit to a scheduled shift with the behavior department once a week will learn how to work with the shelter animals to provide socialization, enrichment, training, and other special activities.
 The Behavior Shift volunteers will have access to a group discussion forum, regular training seminars, and workshops held by the behavior department.